MeidiLprog/MeidiLprog/README.md

 ---

 ## 🚀 Goals
-- 📚 Publish research in Machine Learning or Computer Vision
+- 📚 Publish research in Machine Learning and Ai
-- 🧠 Contribute to open-source AI libraries
+- 🧠 Contribute to open-source AI libraries and work on impactful projects for the greater good
-- 💼 Join an innovative R&D team working on Deep Learning applications
+- 💼 Join an innovative R&D team working on Deep Learning/ MultiAgents' applications
+- 📚 Become fluent in arabic/mandaring chinese/Kabyle
 ---

 <p align="center"><i>⭐ Don’t forget to star repositories you find interesting!</i></p>